-Kondrashov et al. (2005; KFG hereafter) studied extensively the high- and low-water records for the Nile River over the 1300-year time span 622 A.D.-1922 A.D.
-They found periodicities of 2.2, 4.2, 7.2, 12, 19 and 64 year, some of which had already been found and discussed in the abundant literature on these records; please see KFG for a review.
-For instance, the 2.2- and 4.2-year signals had been attributed to the long-established connection between the Nile River discharge and the ENSO phenomenon in the Indo-Pacific Ocean (Quinn, 1992), Ropelewski and Halpert (1987, 1989), Camberlin (1995), Wang and Eltahir (1998).
+Kondrashov et al. (2005; KFG hereafter) studied in great detail the high- and low-water records for the Nile River over the 1300-year time span 622 A.D.-1922 A.D.
+They found periodicities of 2.2, 4.2, 7.2, 12, 19 and 64 year; some of these periodicities had already been found and discussed in the abundant literature focusing on these records, as reviewed by KFG.
+For instance, the 2.2- and 4.2-year signals had been attributed to the long-established connection between the Nile River discharge and the ENSO phenomenon in the Indo-Pacific Ocean (Ropelewski and Halpert, 1987, 1989; Quinn, 1992; Camberlin, 1995; Wang and Eltahir, 1998).

 KFG's novel and striking result was the clear presence of a 7.2-year signal in the high-water record.
-These authors hypothesized that the 7.2-year mode demonstrates the extent of the North Atlantic influences, all the way into East Africa's tropical regions, since a 7-8-year peak has been well documented in several oceanic and atmospheric fields extending over the North Atlantic basin (Moron et al., 1998; Wunsch, 1998; Da Costa and Colin de Verdière, 2002; Dijkstra and Ghil, 2005; Simonnet et al., 2005).
+A 7-8-year peak has been well documented in several oceanic and atmospheric fields extending over the North Atlantic basin (Moron et al., 1998; Wunsch, 1998; Da Costa and Colin de Verdière, 2002; Dijkstra and Ghil, 2005; Simonnet et al., 2005).
+Hence, KFG hypothesized that the 7.2-year mode in the Nile River records demonstrates the extent of the North Atlantic influences, all the way into East Africa's tropical regions.
 The research reported in the present paper was largely motivated by the need to examine more closely this hypothesis.

-The high-water record corresponds to the maximum height of the flood reached in August-September, when more than 85% of the flow in the Nile River is supplied by the Blue Nile and Atbara River discharges from the Ethiopian Plateau; this plateau reaches altitudes above 2200 m, and the summer monsoonal rainfall over it peaks between June and September (Wang and Eltahir, 1998; Block and Rajagopalan, 2007).
+The high-water record corresponds to the maximum height of Nile floods, a height that is reached in August-September, when more than 85% of the flow in the Nile River is supplied by the Blue Nile and Atbara River, whose sources lie on the Ethiopian Plateau.
+This plateau reaches altitudes above 2200 m, and the summer monsoonal rainfall over it peaks between June and September (Wang and Eltahir, 1998; Block and Rajagopalan, 2007).
 Thus, although the Nile's high water stand was measured by the nilometer at Rhoda Island near Cairo, it is a proxy for rainfall over the Ethiopian Plateau.
-The measurements at Rhoda Island ceased in 1922, because of the building of the Lower, or Older, Aswan dam at the beginning of the $20^{\text{th}}$ century, to regulate the Nile River flow.
+The measurements at Rhoda Island ceased in 1922, because of the Lower, or Older, Aswan Dam, built at the beginning of the 20th century to regulate the Nile River flow.

-To extend the records studied by KFG, we used existing measurements of the monthly volume flow for the century 1869-1969 at Aswan, provided in the National Center for Atmospheric Research (NCAR) hydrographic datasets; see http://dss.ucar.edu/cgi-bin/rdabrowse?nb=true&c=topic&cv=Hydrosphere.
+To extend the records studied by KFG, we used existing measurements of the monthly volume flow for the century 1869-1969 at Aswan, provided in the hydrographic data sets of the National Center for Atmospheric Research (NCAR); see http://dss.ucar.edu/cgi-bin/rdabrowse?nb=true&c=topic&cv=Hydrosphere.
 There is a strong correlation between the summer (July-September) volume flow and the high level of the Nile River near Cairo, since 90% of the annual flow is during the summer and most of it is due to the Blue Nile.
-Thus we can extend the high-water records of the Nile River by using the volume flow for the years after 1922, and up to 1969, when the new dam was built.
+Thus we can extend the high-water records of the Nile River by using the volume flow for the years after 1922, and up to 1969, when the new, higher Aswan Dam was built.